neagkv/bot_arbitrage/README.md

 ### Arbitrage Print Action example(default)

 * set arbitrage margin (percentage of base difference you would like to search for).
-For a difference of 3% set 0.03
+For 0.03% set 0.03.

 * set the currencyPair you would like to check